 With her arrest, the bus boycott and a lawsuit behind her, Colvin had other matters to focus on: As a single mother (her son Raymond was born in March 1956; a second son, Randy, arrived in 1960), she needed to provide for her family.

 Colvin moved north in 1958.
-And in order to make sure her past didn't affect her ability to hold a job, she kept quiet about all she'd done in Montgomery.
-She also didn't stay in touch with anyone from the Movement.
+And to make sure her past didn't affect her ability to hold a job, she kept quiet about all she'd done in Montgomery.
+She also didn't stay in touch with anyone from the civil rights movement.

 "I just dropped out of sight," she told Newsweek in 2009.
 "The people in Montgomery, they didn't try to find me.
 I didn't look for them and they didn't look for me."